 CJD is not a medical emergency.
-However, getting diagnosed and treated early may make the symptoms easier to control, give patients time to make advance directives and prepare for the end of life, and give families extra time to come to terms with the condition.
+However, early diagnosis and treatment may make the symptoms easier to control, give patients time to make advance directives and prepare for the end of life, and give families extra time to come to terms with the condition.

 Medical equipment that may be contaminated should be removed from service and disposed of.
 People known to have CJD should not donate a cornea or other body tissue.

-Most countries now have strict guidelines for managing infected cows to avoid transmitting CJD to humans
+Most countries now have strict guidelines for managing infected cows to avoid passing CJD to humans.

 Bosque PJ, Tyler KL.
-Prions and prion diseases of the central nervous system (transmissible neurodegenerative diseases).
+Prions and prion disease of the central nervous system (transmissible neurodegenerative diseases).
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 181.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 179.

-Last reviewed on: 8/13/2015
+Last reviewed on: 7/26/2021

-Reviewed by: Joseph V. Campellone, MD, Division of Neurology, Cooper University Hospital, Camden, NJ.
+Reviewed by: Joseph V. Campellone, MD, Department of Neurology, Cooper Medical School at Rowan University, Camden, NJ.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.